Dinoopdas/ur10e-industrial-digital-twin-ros2/README.md

 ## Author

-**Dinoop** — Engineering professional transitioning into industrial robotics and digital twin development.
-Background in engineering procurement and document control for large-scale industrial projects (oil & gas, rail infrastructure).
+**Dinoop** — Background in Robotics engineering, transitioning into industrial robotics and digital twin development.
 ## License

 This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.